Endometriosis & Adenomyosis

 Endometriosis

-Endometriosis is a condition that occurs when the uterine lining tissue grows outside of the uterus.
-Symptoms are variable, which may contribute to the 7 to 12 year delay in diagnosis, but are often debilitating and have a significant impact on the quality of life of the individual.
+Endometriosis is a condition that occurs when uterine lining-like tissue grows outside of the uterus.
+Symptoms are variable, which may contribute to the 7 to 12 year delay in diagnosis, but are often debilitating and can have a significant impact on quality of life.

 Common symptoms of endometriosis include:

-• Painful periods: pelvic pain and cramping, lower back and abdominal pain
+• Painful periods, including pelvic pain and cramping, lower back pain and abdominal pain

 • Pelvic pain and cramping unrelated to menstruation